mplachkova/WritingPortfolio/HowToCreateBranch.md

 ## Summary

-Here you will find the instructions how to create a new branch locally using Visual Studio Code.
+How to create a new branch locally using Visual Studio Code.

 ## Prerequisites